SELECT

 SELECT … INTO <variable>

 SELECT ...
-INTO variable statement is used to initialize variables in stored procedures.
+INTO variable statement is used to initialize variables in stored procedures, anonymous code blocks, and session variables.
 It allows you to query a single value, a single column, or multiple columns from one or more tables and store the selected values into variable(s).

 For information about creating user defined variables for use outside of stored procedures, see User-Defined Variables.